 7) Fruit Juice

-Fruit juice refers to the pure liquid from fresh fruit, with no added sugars.
+Fruit juice is the pure liquid from fresh fruit, with no added sugars.
 Some of the most popular options include orange, apple, and pineapple juices.
-These drinks tend to be an excellent source of vitamin C, but they are also a concentrated source of fruit sugars and calories.
+These drinks tend to be an excellent source of vitamin C but are also a concentrated source of fruit sugars and calories.

 Some people thus feel that fruit juice isn’t a healthy choice.
 However, while whole fruit is probably a better option, fruit juice does not seem to have any clear negative effects.
 For example, a systematic review and meta-analysis of randomized controlled trials demonstrated that fruit juice had an overall neutral impact on blood sugar levels (20).

 Furthermore, a systematic review of the literature on 100% fruit juice and dental health was inconclusive.
 This review found that fruit juice was not associated with tooth erosion in children or adolescents.
 Still, weak evidence from controlled trials in adults suggested it might cause some degree of tooth erosion (21).